dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 Gplazma is configured by the PAM (Privileged Access Management)-style: the first column is the phases of the authentication process.
 Each login attempt follows four phases: **auth**, **map**, **account** and **session**.
 Each phase is comprised of plugins.
 Second column describes how to handle errors.
 Running a plugin is either success or failure, plugins that fail sometimes is expected.
 There are four different options: **optional** ,  **sufficient**, **required** and **requisite**.

+**optional** label means, the success or failure of this plug-in doesn't matter; always move onto next one in the phase.

+**suﬀicient** Success of such a plug-in is enough to satisfy the authentication requirements of the stack of plug-ins (if a prior required plug-in has failed the success of this one is ignored).
+A failure of this plug-in is not deemed as fatal for the login attempt.
+If the plug-in succeeds gPlazma2 immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.

+ **requisite**  means failling plugin finishes the phase with failure.
+ **required** failling plugin fails the phase but remaining plugins are still running.

+In this tuturial we will use **optional** and **suﬀicient**.

 The third column defines plugins that should be used as back-end for its tasks and services.